liquidovski/unofficial-proton-wiki/TroubleshootingDIY.md

 "CLI program and API to automate the installation and update of GloriousEggroll's Proton-GE"

 to use protonup, get it from your distro's repo or compile from source.
-Installation instructions can be found at [protonup's github repo](https://github.com/AUNaseef/protonup#installation)
+Unless you Installation instructions can be found at [protonup's github repo](https://github.com/AUNaseef/protonup#installation)

 Usage: simply type `protonup` into your terminal when you want to fetch the latest release of Proton-GE